Administrative Office of the Courts

 Public Information and Community Outreach

 The AOC provides community outreach programs to citizens and institutions of the State such as school districts, the Delaware State Bar Association, public libraries and various independent organizations seeking to educate others about the Delaware Judiciary.
-Additionally, the AOC provides public information services such as a Pro Se Program, the Delaware Docket, and this web site.
+Additionally, the AOC provides public information services and this web site.

 The AOC provides research and analytical services to the courts.
 This includes performing and reporting on data quality for the courts, development of a Strategic Plan, Annual Report and responding to informational requests of a statistical or legislative nature.
 Additionally, Speedy Trial issues are addressed.